Damocles-fr/PPJF/README.md

     Bonus : Select text and one click search selection on IMDB, YOUTUBE, or any websites

 ---
-### -Update- for Optional : Jellyfin Service Automation : Cleaner solution, no console popup window, multi browser auto-install, possibility for custom .bat at launch, notification etc..  :
+### -Update- for Optional : Jellyfin Service Automation, Start and stop.
+Cleaner solution, no console popup window, multi browser auto-install, possibility for custom .bat at launch, notification etc..  :
 - Download and follow the instruction from the Readme in : [WIP.JellyfinServiceAutomation.zip](https://github.com/Damocles-fr/PPJF/releases/tag/v1.0)
 - Standalone and replace Steps 13.
 14. 15.
-16. 17. that are for manual installation of the old version of JellyfinServiceAutomation
+16. 17. that are for manual installation of an older version of JellyfinServiceAutomation
 ---

 - Not tested with Chrome – using LibreWolf is recommended and easier for this setup.